nushell/nushell.github.io/cookbook/jq_v_nushell.md

 # jq vs Nushell

 Both [`jq`](https://jqlang.github.io/jq/) and `nu` have the ability to transform data in a composable way.
 This cookbook will walk you through common data manipulation tasks with the aim of building a solid mental model for using Nushell effectively.
-To that effect, we'll use Nushell concepts.

 All examples will stick to JSON to keep parity between examples.